yadunut/EH-Assignment/readme.md

 It checks whether the `shell.elf` executable already exists in the system.
 If not, it downloads the meterpreter reverse shell executable `shell.elf` from this repo.

 It attempts to persist this shell access through init scripts (WIP)

+## Issues faced

+For some weird reason, I couldn't access the STDIN of the root shell created by the dirtycow exploit.
+Thus, privilege escalation has to be done manually from the metasploit shell.
+However, the dirtycow exploit binary should be in the TMP folder of the system